SAP SuccessFactors Connector

 | Connection | ||

-| Record Type | The type of record to create | Candidate |
+| Record Type | The OData entity name identifying the kind of record to operate on. | Candidate |

-| Record Type ID | The ID of the record type to retrieve | 1234-5678 |
+| Record Type ID | The unique identifier for the record within its record type. | 1234-5678 |

 Example Payload for Update Record⤓